robotics-ETF/xarm6-etf-lab/README.md

 https://github.com/user-attachments/assets/f47aad66-ca05-42e0-9328-9a03e8dceee1

-For more interesting senarios see https://www.youtube.com/watch?v=61IVFRC0eWw.
+For more details about these senarios see https://www.youtube.com/watch?v=61IVFRC0eWw.